Please ensure Javascript is enabled for purposes of website accessibility

 How do you define inclusion and belonging, and what role do they play in Reed?

-At Reed we strive to ensure that people can bring their whole self to work every single day.
-We can only do this by taking inclusive action to create a sense of belonging.
+At Reed strive to ensure that our co-members can bring their whole self to work every single day.
+We can only do this by taking an authentic, people-centred approach to our inclusive action.

 What are some of the challenges you have faced while working with clients on inclusion and belonging initiatives, and how did you overcome them?

 One of the biggest inclusion challenges that many clients face is knowing where to start.
-The business case for a robust equality, diversity, inclusion and belonging (EDI&B) function is clear, but how can a client make meaningful, authentic change rather than just take reactionary responses?
+The business case for a robust Diversity, Equity and Inclusion (DE&I) function is clear, but how can a client make meaningful, authentic change rather than just take reactionary responses?
 The first step for me is to ask, “What problems are you facing?”, now that problem doesn't need to be organisation specific, it could be something that affects the entire sector.
-The key to overcoming that is to ensure a client understands inclusion and belonging is not something you can ever complete.
+The key to overcoming that is to ensure a client understands inclusion is not something you can ever complete.
 It isn’t a single project, or a fixed figure, or percentage to hit and you’re done.
 It is something to be weaved into all parts of your organisation, that needs to grow and change as both the company and world changes.

 What are some of the best practices that you follow to promote diversity and belonging in the workplace?

 Secondly, I would advise to stop talking ‘you and me’’ and start using the term “we”.
 We all benefit from greater diversity in organisations.
-Whether it’s financial performance, innovation, problem solving, or reputational growth; time and again the evidence shows the benefits that having a diverse group of people working together to a common goal.
+Whether its financial performance, innovation, problem solving, or reputational growth; time and again the evidence shows the benefits that having a diverse group of people working together to a common goal will bring.

 Finally, I would say don’t let perfect be the enemy of good.
 Do not rush to achieve some glittering level of perfection, without taking the time to make sure that your small steps forward are working and getting you closer to where you want to be.
 Progress is not linear, you will get things wrong, but this is how we all learn.
 Don’t be afraid to get it wrong, and when corrected take that onboard with gratitude.
 Do the best that you can with the knowledge that you have, and when you know better, do better.